SzymonTurno/sturk/include/vx/README.md

 # Vertegs

-Vertegs is a header only library that provides data types, macros and functions that operate on graphs.
+Vertegs is a library with C header files only that provide data types, macros and functions that operate on graphs.
 [TOC]

 ## Features